jonrad/MTGAHue/README.md

 ## Current Limitations

 *Things I plan on updating*
+* No UI.
+Everything is from the command line
 * Only flashes a single color (No multi color card support.
 Just uses the first color)
 * No artifact support
-* Doesn't let you select which entertainment group to use.
-Uses the first one found ([Hue Entertainment](https://www2.meethue.com/en-us/entertainment))
 * No customization whatsoever

 ## Other Related Projects